Ferromagnetism in the SU(N) Kondo lattice model -- SU(N) double exchange and supersymmetry: Ferromagnetism

 with $n_{i} ({ \yng(1)})=1$ ($=0$) when the site $i$ is occupied by ${ \yng(1)}$ ($\bullet$).
 Therefore, to find off-diagonal processes, we need to consider three-site processes.

 At the order of $t^{2}$, only two types of three-site processes are possible (see Fig.~\ref{fig:3-site-process}):

 The corresponding matrix elements read as:

 where $N_{\alpha}$ is the short-hand notation for $| \boldsymbol{N}; \alpha\rangle$.
-In the first term in \eqref{eqn:process-1}, a Kondo singlet $\bullet$ and $N_{\beta}$ interchange their positions with the help of $N_{\alpha}$ sitting in the middle [Fig.~\ref{fig:3-site-process}(c)], while in the second, a Kondo singlet $\bullet$ just goes through $N_{\alpha}$ and $N_{\beta}$ without disturbing the spin configurations.
-Obviously, the type-(ii) processes \eqref{eqn:process-2} do not change the spin configurations.
+In the first term in \eqref{eqn:process-1}, a Kondo singlet $\bullet$ and $N_{\beta}$ interchange their positions with the help of $N_{\alpha}$ sitting in the middle [Fig.~\ref{fig:3-site-process}(a)], while in the second, a Kondo singlet $\bullet$ just goes through $N_{\alpha}$ and $N_{\beta}$ without disturbing the spin configurations.
+Obviously, the type-(ii) processes \eqref{eqn:process-2} do not change the spin configurations [Fig.~\ref{fig:3-site-process}(b)].

 Now we are at the place of constructing the (spin-only) effective Hamiltonian for the $N^{\mathcal{N}_{\square}}$-dimensional subspace of the spin-degenerate ground states.
 Let us evaluate the matrix elements of the first term in \eqref{eqn:process-1} that changes the spin configurations.
 Using the properties of the ground states (of $\mathcal{H}_{1}$) mentioned in Sec.~\ref{sec:ferromagnetism-1D-AF}, we readily see that the off-diagonal matrix elements of the second-order Hamiltonian are all non-positive, which allows us to apply the Perron-Frobenius theorem again to prove that the ground state of the Kondo lattice model \eqref{eqn:SUN-KLM-2} for sufficiently large $J_{\text{K}} (>0)$ is ferromagnetic when $t > 0$.